The New England roots of W.E.B. Du Bois shaped his thought and his activism, and led to his rise as a leading American intellectual.

 Found no racism in Great Barrington as a child.
 Raised in the Massachusetts town of Great Barrington, Du Bois would write that he had to travel to the South before he experienced the racism of the late 1800s.
 Roughly one percent of Great Barrington was black when Du Bois grew up there, and he recognized that no doubt some of his neighbors shied away from him because of his race.
 But it was not a barrier to him in a community where he was more often a leader among his contemporaries than just one of the crowd.
 Irish and German immigrants, he noted in his autobiography, were more often the target of discrimination.

 Vacationed in Maine all His Life.
-Du Bois began coming to Maine for summer vacations beginning in the 1930s and he regularly returned over a 30 year span until he died in Ghana.
-His vacations took him to the laid-back Cambridge Gun & Rod Club's lakeside retreat in West Gardner, Maine.
+Du Bois began coming to Maine for summer vacations beginning in the 1930s.
+He regularly returned over a 30-year span until he died in Ghana.
+His vacations took him to the laid-back Cambridge Gun & Rod Club's lakeside retreat in West Gardiner, Maine.
 There, removed from the stress of the world, the multi-racial membership of the club took part in recreation and discussions about the affairs of the world.
-For whatever unknown reason, the FBI - which monitored Du Bois' activities closely - left him alone in Maine.
+For whatever unknown reason, the FBI -- which monitored Du Bois' activities closely -- left him alone in Maine.

 Sparked a Protest After His Death.
 Great Barrington may have held fond memories for DuBois, but some elements in his old home town turned against him after his death.
 Some may have disliked him because of his race.
 Others because he had declared himself to be a communist at age 93, a few scant years before he died.
-And others because the FBI had worked for decades smearing him.
-But whatever the reason, the proposal to establish a memorial at his birthplace was bitterly divisive in 1968 when it was proposed.
+Still others may have been susceptible to the FBI's smear campaign against him. ut whatever the reason, the proposal to establish a memorial at his birthplace bitterly divided the town in 1968.
 Ultimately, in October 1969, the W. E. B. Du Bois Memorial Park was dedicated.
-State authorities feared unrest,having police and National Guard standing by ready, but none developed and the dedication was a success, with a crowd of more than 800 in attendance.
+State authorities feared unrest,having police and National Guard standing by ready.
+No problems developed, however, and the dedication succeeded with more than 800 people in attendance.